Looking for the FIRE Camp sign up? Here it is!

 With all that feedback, we are excited to announce both new and updated programming for our community.
 See your checklist for this month; scroll below for the details

 The GRRLS “Red Tent” has a new name: introducing the GRRLS Hype Tent!
 A race-weekend favorite, the Hype Tent is all about high-energy vibes, team spirit, and plenty of glitter to celebrate the GRRLS community.
 This year, we’re looking for teams to bring the hype and host the tent on race weekend.
 Host teams will receive a stipend to create a fun, engaging activity for racers and fans.
 Host teams must find volunteers to work at the tent for the entire weekend and the Hype Tent will be located next to your team team to make this easier than ever (plus, host teams will receive prime infield location).
-Apply to host the GRRLS Hype Tent by July 1st, 2025
+Applications to host the Hype Tent will open this April.

 MCA GRRLS